 Special Guest Photography GuideChris was 32 when he finally realised he really did want to be a photo-journalist and walked out on his career in IT sales to become a wildlife photographer Read more >

-- Discover the most emblematic sites of Western Iceland in ultimate luxury
+- Discover the 3 most emblematic sites in Iceland in ultimate luxury

-- Spot a splendid array of birdlife and wildlife including Arctic foxes, whales, gannets, Icelandic horses, Arctic terns, guillemots and puffins
+- Spot a splendid array of birdlife and wildlife including Arctic foxes, whales, gannets, Arctic terns, guillemots and puffins

 - Glaciers, lava fields, geysers, steam baths volcanoes and stunning landscapes

 - Full board accommodation on board, including bar/beverage service

 Embark between 4pm and 5pm for departure at 6pm.

 This attractive harbour city is located just a few kilometres from the Icelandic capital, Reykjavik Arriving by sea, you'll see fishing boats moored in Hafnarfjörður's baysﾠ and volcanic rocks; ﾠHafnarfjörður is built on an ancient field of lava flow.
 In the town centre, basalt rocks point you in the direction of the historic houses of Sivertsen and Siggubær : their interiors and period furniture bring old Iceland back to life before your very eyes.
 Not far from here is a spectacular coastal walk and warm geothermal pools.